 During the conference, time will be set aside specifically for the research escalator sessions.
 Submitters will be briefly introduced by the R-E planner.
 Then, submitters will meet with their mentors in one-on-one mentorship meetings to discuss their feedback on the manuscript (audience members are welcome and encouraged to attend these conversations as well).
 At the end of the session, all regroup and submitters will give a short “recap” of new directions/goals as well as highlight the main points they took away from their mentorship sessions.
-To get a feel for these sessions, be sure to check out our video online – https://youtu.be/Pypa_EYuGG8
+To get a feel for these sessions, be sure to check out our video online.

 Anyone can submit an abstract for the CAM Research Escalator sessions; however, we especially encourage graduate students, junior faculty, and/or people inexperienced with the journal publishing process to submit to this session.
 Note: On the first page of the extended abstract, please make a note: CONSIDER FOR RESEARCH ESCALATOR SESSION.
 Also, if you have a preferred mentor or would like a mentor with a specific type of expertise (e.g., methodological expertise), please note this on the first page of the extended abstract.

 If you are considering submitting to ICA-CAM, here are some important points to keep in mind: